cosmos/sdk-tutorials/academy/ibc/ibc-tao-dev.md

 }
 ```

-`ConnectionEnd` defines a stateful object on a chain connected to another separate one.
+`ConnectionEnd` defines a stateful object on one chain connected to another separate chain.
 Note that there must only be 2 defined `ConnectionEnd`s to establish a connection between two chains.
-So the connections are mapped and stored as `ConnectionEnd` on the chain.
+The connections are mapped and stored as `ConnectionEnd` on the chain.

-In addition you can see that the `ConnectionEnd` has different `state`s which will change during the handshake:
+In addition, you can see that the `ConnectionEnd` has different `state`s which will change during the handshake:

 ![Connection state](/academy/ibc/images/connectionstate.png)